 The game’s introduction

-It’s important to be honest and that everybody knows what is the game objective.
+To respect the team, it’s important that everybody knows what is the game objective.
 The idea is to increase motivation for doing that, not manipulating people to do something.
 It’s an incentive to do something typically boring and if you can have fun while you do it that’s perfect.

 It was clear from the very beginning that no reward was associated with the game apart from the intrinsic motivation of the competition between colleagues.
 Anyway, we gave recently a mug for the first classified as a surprise, and the guy really appreciated it.